 Since we have discussed patenting in detail, it is only fair that we look at other means of safeguarding intellectual property, namely copyright and trademark registration.
 Do not underestimate them by any means in India.

 Copyright For Software

-In order to protect software in India, this model of protecting intellectual property is all the more common.
+To protect software in India, this model of protecting intellectual property is all the more common.
 What needs to be done then?
 Simple: register computer software and programs as works of literature according to Section 2(O) of the Copyright Act, 1957.
-So, a copyright protection makes more sense for safeguarding software in India.
+So, copyright protection makes more sense for safeguarding software in India.

 When you are applying for copyright registration at the copyright office, you need to submit the source code along with the duly filled-in application form.

 In addition to patenting and copyright registration, trademark registration can also be used to safeguard the brand name of the software.
 One software product may have any number of brand names.
 For example, if a software offers only one of its kind functionality, say it allows you to “bulk send” pictures, you can trademark the term “bulk send” so that your competitorscannoto use it.

 - India’s Largest Travel Booking Platforms MakeMyTrip, ibibo Merge